department-of-veterans-affairs/va.gov-team/products/decision-reviews/Supplemental-Claims/Research/1222-PACT-Act/conversation-guide.md

     * If not likely, tell me more about that.
 * What do you know about the PACT Act?

-### 1. Determine if the beginning of the process of filing a Supplemental Claim is clear and actionable.
+### Task 1.
+Supplemental Claims Introduction
-### Task goal: Validate that users are clear where they are and the expectations of the form.
+_Goal: Validate that users are clear where they are and the expectations of the form._

 Now I'm going to ask you to open a prototype from a link I'll post in the chat and have you share your screen.
 Just a reminder - it'll be very helpful if you think out loud and share what's on your mind as much as possible as you're looking at the prototype.

 * Send link to prototype in Zoom chat